Our team consists of a diverse background of individuals with varying knowledge in the fields of animal welfare and nutrition.

 We wish to extend a very special thank you to Karen Davis, PhD of United Poultry Concerns.
 Karen is the preeminate expert on poultry, a widely published author and media spokesperson, op-ed contributor to respected news organizations such as the New York Times, Washington Post, Chicago Sun-Times, Wall Street Journal, Los Angeles Times and many more.
 Her book Prisoned Chickens, Poisoned Eggs: An Inside Look at the Modern Poultry Industry (1997)”, was instrumental in providing a wealth of information and assistance for much of the content contained on our website.

 We would also like to thank Dr. J. David Spence, Professor of Neurology and Clinical Pharmacology at the Robarts Research Institute, University of Western Ontario, London, Canada, for his generosity on providing invaluable information and research data on egg nutrition.
-Dr. Michael Greger, of Nutrition Facts, a physician, speaker, New York Times Best Selling author of How Not To Die and graduate of Cornell University College of Agriculture and Life Sciences, Tufts University School of Medicine.
+And, we also wish to thank Dr. Michael Greger, of Nutrition Facts, a physician, speaker, New York Times Best Selling author of How Not To Die and graduate of Cornell University College of Agriculture and Life Sciences, Tufts University School of Medicine.